noironetworks/cko/README.md

 * ClusterProfle - defined by the Kubernetes Admin to express the network needs for the cluster they intend to manage
 * ClusterGroupProfile - defined by the Cloud Admin to match the networking needs of all matching clusters with network and other infrastructure
 * ClusterNetworkProfile - defined by the Cloud Admin to match the specific needs of one cluster
-* FabricInfra - defined by the Network Admin to model each discrete physical or virtual network infrastructure that provides pod, node and external networking capabilities to the cluster
+* FabricInfra - defined by the Network Admin to model each discrete physical or virtual network infrastructure unit that provides pod, node and external networking capabilities to the cluster

 The abstractions ensure that these persona can seamlessly collaborate to dynamically satisfy the networking needs of the set of clusters they manage.
 The abstractions are flexible and can be applied to a group of clusters which can managed as a whole, or create individual snowflakes.